27 Toronto Tourist Attractions That You Shouldn’t Miss

 Want to be entertained and learn a little bit, too?
 The Ontario Science Centre is where you should go!

-Located to the northeast of the city along the Don Valley Parkway in North York, the Science Centre is known for the featured exhibits, interactive science displays, and IMAX theatre.
+Located to the northeast of the city along the Don Valley Parkway in North York, the Science Centre is known for its featured exhibits, interactive science displays, and an IMAX theatre.

 Niagara Falls

-Let’s be clear – Niagara Falls shouldn’t be on this list because it’s not “only a 45 minutes drive” from Toronto like the others.
-Niagara Falls is about 2.5 hours from downtown Toronto, traffic depending.
+Let’s be clear – Niagara Falls shouldn’t be on this list because it’s not “just a 45-minute drive” from Toronto like the others.
+Niagara Falls is about 2.5 hours from downtown Toronto, depending on traffic.

-So, if you want to explore Niagara Falls, you can book a Niagara day trip from Toronto to make things easy if you didn’t plan on heading down on your own.
+So, if you want to explore Niagara Falls, you can go on a Niagara Falls day trip from Toronto to make things easy if you don’t plan on heading down on your own.

 We’ve written a whole guide on things to do in Niagara Falls, Canada as well as where to stay in Niagara Falls (including hotels for the best “Fallsview”)!